tarwn/lessthandot-hugo/blogs/content/posts/2011-12-20-continuous-delivery-project-deploy-and.md

   * Created a build server account (buildsrvr) and set it up as a local admin (cheating), made it the runas acct for Web Management Service
   * Enabled Remote: Open IIS Manager, Click Management Service, Click enable remote, Apply

 Using [this guide][2], I followed the steps to configure the web deployment handler.
-After several hours of wrestling with less-than-informative 401 permissions errors, even when doing local manual tests, I finally gave in and used the server&#8217;s local administrator account for my webdeploy scripts.
+After several hours of wrestling with less-than-informative 401 permissions errors, even when doing local manual tests, I finally gave in and used the server's local administrator account for my webdeploy scripts.

-_I&#8217;m very bitter about this 401 deal.
+_I'm very bitter about this 401 deal.
 There is a huge list of issues that can potentially happen and they all boiled down to just a few error messages.
 This whole matter would have been much easier if they had either (a) output detailed errors to the server event log, (b) given me the option on the server to put it into a promiscuous error mode temporarily to output more useful errors to the client, or (c) something in between.
 Offering the same exact message for multiple issues meant I had no idea when I was making changes whether I was fixing one of several problems or just making changes that had no effect._

 The last step was to modify my target application pool to use .Net framework 4.0 (I cheated and used the default pool).